LorenzDuremdes/Second-Brain/air circulation (home).md

 1. why is proper air circulation important in the home?^[https://www.lennox.com/help/faqs/importance-of-proper-air-circulation]
-	1. Air flowing freely throughout your home helps to regulate temperature, prevent buildup of particles and mold, and it makes breathing easier for everyone in your family.
+	1. Air flowing freely throughout your home helps to regulate [[temperature]], prevent buildup of particles and mold, and it makes breathing easier for everyone in your family.
 Also, if you enjoy cooking or use a lot of hobby supplies (glue, spray paints, epoxy, etc.), good air circulation can help dissipate odors and fumes.